 75. Dudhsagar Waterfalls

 This 4-tiered waterfall is amongst India’s tallest.
-Private vehicles are prohibited to reach the waterfall.
+The waterfall is not accessible through private vehicles.
 The easiest access to take forest jeep however, the service is unavailable during the monsoons.
 Dudhsagar waterfall is amongst one of the best places to visit in Goa.

 76. Arpora Night Market